sunsocool/RtmpDump-LargeFile/README.md

   How to use, that's easy.

-  just copy these four files to rtmpdump work directory cover original rtmpdump.exe file
+  Just copy these four files to rtmpdump work directory cover original rtmpdump.exe file